Skye – A foodies paradise.

 Stein Inn – Waternish

 Stein Inn is Skye’s oldest inn and is situated right on the lochside on the Waternish peninsula.
-We like their Mallaig haddock and chips washed down with a pint of Skye Red Beer.
+Chef Paul Rankin has recently purchased the Inn and is in the process of updating the menus and building.
+Currently closed on a Monday and Tuesday.
 The Inn has a lovely beer garden on the shore and it’s the perfect place to watch the sunset (midges permitting!)

 The Old School Restaurant – Dunvegan